Pratikrocks/URL-Shortener/README.md

 `url` is the url to be encoded.
 `expires` is the time in seconds after which the url will expire. [*TBD*]

+In the response you will get the short url hash code of length 5.
+For example, if the url is `https://leetcode.com/problemset/` then the short url code corresponding to it might be `gb2A1`

+* To decode a short url make a `GET` request to `/view/{:url_hash}` endpoint.
+* Corresponding to this example to get redirected to the original url open any browser and make a `GET` request to `/view/gb2A1` with full url endpoints as ``localhost:8082/view/gb2A1`` which will get redirected to the original url.